Recipes by Lauryn Cohen

 4 In a small mixing bowl, combine buttermilk and 1 tsp vinegar.
 Add milk mixture and flour mixture to cupcake mixture, alternating in two separate batches, mixing until just combined after each addition.

 5 Divide batter evenly among 15 paper lined muffin cups (or 30 mini muffin cups), filling each cup about 2/3 full.
-Bake in preheated oven 18-21 minutes until toothpick inserted into center of cupcake comes out clean.
+Bake in preheated oven 18-21 minutes until toothpick inserted into centre of cupcake comes out clean.

 6 Remove from oven and allow to cool about 2 minutes in muffin tin, then transfer to wire rack to cool for 10 minutes, then transfer to an airtight container to cool completely (this helps them retain more moisture).